BIM2SIM/bim2sim/README.md

 ```
 conda install -c bim2sim bim2sim
 ```
+Currently bim2sim is supported for python 3.8 and python 3.9.
-For questions like why we don't use pip and if we supprt docker please go the linked installation documentation.
+For questions like why we don't use pip and if we supprt docker we refer to the linked documentation.

 ## Related Publications